*Knute Kenneth Rockne

 *After visiting his two sons in Kansas City, Missouri, Rockne boarded Transcontinental-Western's Flight 599 to Los Angeles on March 31, 1931.

-*Shortly after takeoff, one of the plane's wings separated in flight and the aircraft plummeted into a wheat field near Bazaar, Kansas
+*Shortly after takeoff, one of the plane's wings separated in flight a

 *There were no survivors.